muonTelescope/mppcInterface/readme.md

 A single assembled board breaks out singals and provides all the interfaces that 4 [MPPC Sesnor](https://github.com/Sawaiz/mppcSensor) boards need.
 The power to each module is supplied via the [MPPC high voltage](https://github.com/Sawaiz/mppcHighVoltage) modules attached board.
 It is able to be run independently for testing and debugging, or on a backplane with many others for more channels.

-![][mppcInterfaceIsometric]
+![][mppcInterfaceAssembly]

 ## Hardware
-The board attaches directly to a raspberryPi using the centered GPIO headers.
-The raspberryPi is mounted to the board via four standoffs.
+The board attaches directly to a Raspberry Pi using the centered GPIO headers.
+The Raspberry Pi is mounted to the board via four standoffs.
 It is a stand alone board requiring no backplane.
 This board can be mounted via the M5 screw holes around the edge.

 ### Power
 Power is supplied through two pins on the edge connector, or via the micro USB port on board.
 There is a 600mA buck regulator that provides power when the USB port is used.
 The board should be powered by 3.3V and a negative power supply module with convert it to -3.3V for the biasing for the op-amps.